nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

     kubectl apply -f module5/waf-policy.yaml
 ```

-## 3. How to modify the VirtualServer object to enable NGINX APP Protect policy on your set of APIs
+## 3. Modify the VirtualServer object to enable NGINX APP Protect policy and test

 Once the App Protect policy has been created the next step is to enable this policy to the APIs by modifying the VirtualServer object.
 This process is the same as applying the JWT policy that you saw in the last module.
 You can perform this task two ways.